 Dr. Karl Sternau, the personal physician of the count Bismarck, who spent much of his youth in Mexico, is sent back to that country during the occupation by French troops in the service of ...
 See full summary »

 An army gold shipment and its escort vanish in the Ozarks, prompting accusations of theft and desertion but frontiersman Old Shatterhand and Apache chief Winnetou help solve the mystery of the missing army gold.

 Rolando, who was close to marrying the daughter of the Doge, is condemned after a highly unfair judicial process and locked up in Venice.
 Digging a tunnel with the aid of his cellmate, Rolando succeeds to escape.

 (1963) Lex Barker, Guy Madison Alessanra Panaro, Mario Petri.
-It's Lex against Guy in this great epic set in the middle ages.
-Lots of court intrigue and duplicity with Madison doing a fine job as an evil grand inquisitor.
-A must.
-Great color, from 16mm.Written by
+It's Lex against Guy in this great epic set in the early 17th century.
+Lots of court intrigue and duplicity with Madison doing a fine job as an evil grand inquisitor.Written by

 11 of 12 people found this review helpful.

 Was this review helpful to you?